Friendsgiving (film): Production

 In May 2018, it was announced Malin Åkerman, Kat Dennings, Jane Seymour, Aisha Tyler, Chelsea Peretti, Christine Taylor, Deon Cole, Ryan Hansen, Wanda Sykes and Margaret Cho, had been cast in the film, with Nicol Paone directing from a screenplay she wrote.
 Malin Åkerman, Ben Stiller, Nicholas Weinstock and Harmon Saleem will produce the film, under their Red Hour Films and Endeavor Content banners, respectively.

 Principal photography began in May 2018.
 Production concluded on June 4, 2018.

 Release

-In November 2019, Saban Films acquired distribution rights to the film.
+In November 2019, Saban Capital Group acquired the North American distribution rights to the film for its dedicated division, Saban Films.
 In February 2020, Vertical Entertainment acquired U.K. distribution rights to the film.
 It was released on October 23, 2020.